CommonRoad/commonroad-io/README.rst

 Changelog
 ============
-Compared to version 2021.1, the following features have been added or changed:
+Compared to version 2021.2, the following features have been added or changed:

-* Parameter `draw_params={"focus_obstacle_id": obstacle_id}` focuses the plot or video on a dynamic_obstacle
+* Spatial indexing via STRTree in LaneletNetwork for faster computation of lanelet queries via positions or shapes
-* About 150 new traffic signs from Germany, Spain, and US added
+* The function LaneletNetwork.create_from_lanelet_network accepts now a shape and set of lanelet types which should be excluded
-* Added new cost function TR1 to SolutionWriter
+* Shapely polygon for lanelets is created by default
-* Various small bug fixes
+* Function convert_to_polygon() within Lanelet class is deprecated and will be removed in the next release

 A detailed overview about the changes in each version is provided in the Changelog.